swarba015/VirtualQuest-Dashboard/README.md

 ## Overview
-The VirtueQuest Dashboard is a Python project developed by an interdisciplinary team consisting of Nusrat Atika, Ellis Dyke, and Nuzhat Zahan.
 This project aims to provide users with a user-friendly web interface for accessing various tools and information.
 It utilizes cutting-edge technologies and APIs to offer a seamless experience.

 This project serves as a effort for the "SI 568: Introduction to Applied Data Science" course.